SalomePlatform/adao/doc/en/ref_observers_requirements.rst

-The "*observer*" function can be given as an explicit script (entry of type "*String*"), as a script in an external file (entry of type "*Script*"), or by using a template or pattern (entry of type"*Template*") available by default in ADAO when using the graphical editor and detailed in the following part :ref:`section_ref_observers_templates`.
+The "*observer*" function can be given as an explicit script (entry of type "*String*"), as a script in an external file (entry of type "*Script*"), or by using a template or pattern (entry of type"*Template*").
+The templates are available by default in ADAO using the graphical interface EFICAS or the text interface TUI, and are detailed in the following :ref:`section_ref_observers_templates`.
 These templates are simple scripts that can be tuned by the user, either in the integrated edition stage of the case with ADAO EFICAS, or in the edition stage of the schema before execution, to